 The procedure for registering and filing a Trademark in Nepal involves several steps:

-Step 1: Conduct a Trademark Search
+Step 1: Search existing trademarks

 A comprehensive trademark search is crucial to avoid potential conflicts and rejection.
 Visit the Department of Industry’s database or work with a licensed trademark agent to search existing marks.
-This includes checking for similar names, logos, and designs in your product/service category.
-Consider both registered and pending trademarks.
-The search helps identify potential conflicts and saves time and money in the long run.

 Gather all necessary documents, including company registration certificates, authorization letters, and priority documents if applicable.
 Complete the form for trademark applications in Nepal with detailed information about your mark, including clear descriptions and classifications under the Nice Classification system.
-Prepare eight identical copies of your trademark design or logo in the required format and size.
+Prepare four identical copies of your trademark design or logo in the required format and size.

-Step 3: Submit the Application
+Step 3: Submit documents and pay fees

 File your application package at the Department of Industry in Tripureshwor, Kathmandu.
 Foreign applicants must submit through a licensed Nepali trademark agent.
 Pay the official fees (NPR 1,000 per class) and ensure all supporting documents are properly authenticated.
 Keep copies of all submitted documents and payment receipts for your records.